Protect yourself and your law firm with business insurance

 Law firms keep client sensitive information, so keeping it safe by following best practices when it comes electronic information is essential.
 Make sure a system is in place for updating computer security software, off premises (or cloud) system back-up and an updated emergency plan in case your firm is targeted by a cyber-criminal.

 Even with these preventative measures in place, having the right insurance policy is paramount.
-So, if there is a chink in your armor, the protection provided by a cyber-policy will assist in many ways.
+Hence, if you have a gap in your armor, a cyber-policy will be of great value to you.
 It combines first party coverage such as cyber event response management, business interruption, extortion, computer fraud and loss by social engineering.
 Third party coverage includes network security liability, media liability, information privacy liability, regulatory liability and payment card industry liability.

 Workers’ compensation insurance